Alash (ensemble): History

 Alash toured the United States in 2006 at the invitation of the Open World Leadership Center at the Library of Congress with funding from the National Endowment for the Arts.
 Their trip was organized by CEC ArtsLink, an organization that orchestrates cross-cultural arts exchanges and grants between the US and Central Europe, Russia, and Eurasia.

 Alash has toured the United States every year since, playing at a variety of venues.
 They also conduct workshops at schools and colleges to share their music and culture with American young people.
 In December 2008, December 2009 and December 2010, Alash toured with the American group Béla Fleck and the Flecktones to promote the Flecktones' Grammy winning album Jingle All the Way, which features Alash as guest artists.
-While touring with the Flecktones, Alash also had the opportunity to perform their traditional Tuvan music.

 In August 2007, the group performed for President Vladimir Putin while he was on holiday in Tuva.

-Sean Quirk, an American scholar and musician who resides in Tuva, is the group's manager, producer, and interpreter.
-In 2008, Quirk was named Merited Artist of Tuva for his promotion of traditional Tuvan music and culture both inside Tuva and abroad.
-Quirk and the other members of Alash are also members of the Tuvan National Orchestra.